 - Factors that make your body more vulnerable to infections or less able to fight them off (by affecting your body’s immune response)

 This means that without screening, about one in 60 women will develop cervical cancer.
 Attending cervical screening can prevent around seven out of ten (70%) cases of cervical cancer , by catching and treating abnormalities before they have a chance to develop into cancer.
 This means that with screening, about one in 200 women will develop cervical cancer.
-So not attending cervical screening when invited increases your risk of developing cervical screening.
+So not attending cervical screening when invited increases your risk of developing cervical cancer.

 Any sexual or intimate contact with a partner of either gender could expose you to high-risk HPV.
 However, the below factors may give you more exposure to the virus:

 - Being sexually active from a younger age

 - Having children at a younger age